ktaylor63/southeast/site/content/news/southeastern-orchid-placed-on-federal-threatened-and-endangered-species-list.md

     - Kentucky
 updated: 'March 18th, 2017'
 ---
-**COOKEVILLE, TN** – The U.S. Fish and Wildlife Service is adding the white fringeless orchid to the federal list of threatened and endangered species, as a threatened species to protect and conserve the rare plant.
+**Cookeville, Tennessee** – The U.S. Fish and Wildlife Service is adding the white fringeless orchid to the federal list of threatened and endangered species, as a threatened species to protect and conserve the rare plant.

 While the orchid is found in six Southern states – Kentucky, Tennessee, Georgia, Alabama, South Carolina, and Mississippi - populations are small, isolated, and face a wide array of threats across their range.
 Because of the threat of collection, the Service is not designating critical habitat for this plant.